 - difficulties in flexibility of thought – fixated interests, repetitive behaviours, sensory differences

-It is important to note that while presenting difficulties for people with autism, the condition also enables some people with autism to have specific and unusual abilities or skills.
+It is important to note that while presenting challenges for autistic people, the condition also enables some people to have specific and unusual abilities or skills.

 Difficulties with social communication

 Individuals on the autistic spectrum can have great difficulty in understanding the social rules that are the norm for the rest of us.
-Individuals with autism may have little or no speech and they may repeat phrases without understanding them.
+Some autistic individuals may have little or no speech and they may repeat phrases without understanding them.
 Many people with autism can be very literal and can be confused by phrases such as “raining cats and dogs” or “full of beans”.
 Frequently there is no understanding of humour.
 Speech itself may sound mechanical or expressionless.

 Individuals can experience difficulty in understanding facial expressions or body language and might not recognise when they have lost the interest of the listener.

-Those without a learning disability may have a full range of vocabulary but might still not understand the rules of taking turns to speak and listening.
+Those without a learning disability may have a full range of vocabulary but might still not understand the rules of taking turns to speak and to listen.

 Misunderstandings during social times at college or at work, such as breaks and lunchtimes, can lead to bullying and anxiety.

-They might not understand that other people think differently to them and cannot relate to someone else’s happiness or sorrow.
+Some autistic people might not understand that other people think differently to them and some cannot relate to someone else’s happiness or sorrow.
 They can appear to say what they think with no regard to how it makes the listener feel.

 They may have little or no eye contact with others and behave as though they do not exist and are frequently described as “living in a world of their own.”
 A person with autism may not respond to the normal shows of affection such as cuddling; alternatively, people without a learning disability may be excessively polite; have learned to shake hands or hug but cannot determine when and for how long.
 They may learn the rules of social interaction without understanding them.